 Medical Malpractice Law, Serving Hawaii

-Ms. Pavey is named by Best Lawyers in America, "Lawyer of the Year" in Honolulu in Medical Malpractice Law (2020) and and selected the Best Lawyers in America list in the practice areas of Personal Injury Litigation, Professional Malpractice Litigation, Legal Malpractice Law and Product Liability Litigation.
+Ms. Pavey is named by The Best Lawyers in America©, as a "Lawyer of the Year" in Honolulu in Medical Malpractice Law (2020) and Product Liability Litigation (2019) and selected The Best Lawyers in America© list in the practice areas of Personal Injury Litigation, Medical Malpractice Law and Product Liability Litigation.

 Ms. Pavey has handled medical malpractice cases involving death, permanent brain damage, permanent disability and disfigurement from birth injuries, failure to diagnose and delay in diagnosis of cancer, renal failure, brain aneurysm, cardiac conditions, etc., surgical and radiological procedure errors, post-surgical errors, medication mistakes, equipment malfunction, inadequate training of technicians/staff, and anesthesia errors, among others.What is Medical Malpractice?